jenkinsci/robot-plugin/doc/README.md

 ## Robot Framework 4.x+ compatibility

-:heavy_exclamation_mark: As we're preparing to drop support for RF 3.x, the `onlyCritical` flag has been deprecated and no longer has any effect.
-It will be removed in the future, but for now it's available for the transition period.
 A new flag `countSkippedTests` has been added to the pipeline step to allow users to choose whether to count skipped tests in the pass percentage calculation.